 For example, you may have a case if the ATV driver assured you it was okay to be a passenger and then took you off-roading on dangerous terrain despite your hesitations.
 An accident and injuries in these circumstances may constitute negligence.

 There is often more than one person responsible for an ATV accident.
 The driver may be partially at fault for failure to adhere to safety rules, but the ATV manufacturer may also be at fault for failing to include a clear safety manual.
 Equipment and component failures that cause an accident may also be the fault of the ATV manufacturer.
-If you believe someone else is at least partially at fault for your ATV accident in Texas, contact Brian White & Associates.
+If you believe someone else is at least partially at fault for your ATV accident in Texas, contact personal injury lawyer Brian White.
 He offers free consultations to discuss your case in detail at no obligation.